timothyjacque/my-website/README.md

 This is a really awesome website

-Edit on edit-readme branch

-update on local
+Updates made on master on Github before rebase